-This site includes Special Collections resources related to the following topics:
+This site includes Special Collections and University Archives resources related to the following topics:

 You'll also find links to other academic and research organizations with significant collections about these topics.